Arshad-Siddiqui/Arshad-Siddiqui-Test/README.md

 **Problem solver**
 - In order to get a deeper understanding of how something works, I play around with it like how a tester or scientist would.
 This is really useful when it comes to bug fixing and allows already written code to be used in new creative ways.
+- I try and select more difficult tickets in order to speed up my improvement.

 **Great attention to detail**
 - With version control, I comb over the changes and make sure only the solution code gets added.